 The Department of Education and Early Development (DEED) administers (SDRP) which was created by law in 1970.
 The SDRP allows municipalities to apply, and if structured correctly be eligible for reimbursement on up to 100% of the debt service on general obligation bonds issued for school construction.
 All underlying municipal bonds are required to be authorized as general obligation bonds of the municipality, providing the ultimate source of payment commitment.
-The program is currently unavailable to new projects and has been partially funded in a number of years including 75% funded for fiscal year 2017.
+The program is currently unavailable to new projects and was partially funded at approximately 75% in fiscal year 2017.